-The baccalaureate program offers a creative, conceptbased curriculum for the education of professional nurses competent in meeting the current and future health needs of society.
-The curriculum prepares graduates to function as practitioners in acute and long-term care, community settings, home care, and other nontraditional settings, and also provides a foundation for leadership positions and graduate study.
+The baccalaureate program offers a cutting edge, concept and competency based curriculum for the education of professional nurses competent in meeting the current and future health needs of society.
+The curriculum prepares graduates to function across a continuum of health care environments, using evidence-based interventions in the practice of nursing.
+The curriculum provides a foundation for leadership positions and graduate study.

-The BSN program is offered on the IUB, IUPUC, and IUPUI campuses.
-Prospective students should acquaint themselves with curriculum requirements, course sequencing, and other degree requirements, along with the requirements for admission to the BSN program on either campus.
-Students are responsible for meeting all degree requirements.
+The BSN program is offered on the IUSON core campus (IUPUI and IU Bloomington).
+Prospective students should acquaint themselves with curriculum requirements, course sequencing, and other degree requirements, along with the requirements for admission to the BSN program on the campus they wish to attend.